 All injuries involving a child are to be reported in writing to the school office on the day of the injury.
 An accident report must be completed by the classroom or relevant teacher.
 If a volunteer is with a student when an accident occurs, that student is still considered under the supervision of the relevant teacher, and that teacher is responsible for completing the accident report.
-Insurance claim forms will be available in the office.
+Parents will be given a copy of the accident report.